Law Firm Launches Domestic Abuse Training For The Police

 Lancashire Police had recorded just one coercive control investigation in the first quarter of 2016.
 It is now the first force to invite Simpson Millar and The Corporate Alliance to present a bespoke session taking place at a training day on 29 November.

-Emma Pearmaine is Director of Family Services at Simpson Millar
+John Pratley is head of Family Services at Simpson Millar

-and Chair of the Corporate Alliance.
-Aside from representing victims of domestic abuse, she also helps educate employers about how they can support employees who might be victims of abuse.
+.
+Aside from representing victims of domestic abuse, he also helps educate employers about how they can support employees who might be victims of abuse.

-She says: "Coercive control is a pattern of behaviours which have a significant and devastating impact on a person’s life.
+He says: "Coercive control is a pattern of behaviours which have a significant and devastating impact on a person’s life.
 Sadly, we also know that coercive control is often the precursor to physical domestic abuse.
 This is why early intervention is so crucial; it can literally be lifesaving.""Coercive control is a debilitating issue for thousands of women especially, across the country.
 If the Police are alerted and involved at an earlier stage of domestic abuse – before the abuse becomes physical and violent – they will save more lives.
 But the figures we obtained this summer suggest that the new law isn’t yet being used to its full effect and that is a shame.""Victims aren’t always aware that they are being isolated from friends and family, or know that what their partner is doing to them is a crime.
 It can be extremely difficult for anyone to identify them as victims.
 By understanding and being tuned in to the most common indicators of abuse, Police officers on the front line can help identify victims far sooner.
-Helping officers to do that is one of the core elements of the training we are now offering to all UK Police forces.
-This is something I am hugely passionate about, and anyone who wants to book a session are welcome to email me directly Emma.Pearmaine@simpsonmillar.co.uk"
+Helping officers to do that is one of the core elements of the training we are now offering to all UK Police forces."